tgrishanina/mars-web-scraping/README.md

 The distance between peaks on this graph is about 675 days.
 Therefore, we can infer that a year on mars is equivalent to (roughly) 675 Earth days.

 - Export the DataFrame to a CSV file.

+## Source Code

+Received AI assistance with creating the dataframe in Part 2.